tempoz/hs-coding-exercise/README.md

 The most important thing we could do if we were moving this application to a larger scale would be to use a database instead of a JSON file to store the data (playlists, users, songs).
+This would allow for much faser recall and updating of the data, as we wouldn't be forced to ingest and parse a text file every time, nor hold the entire database in memory.
 As I anticipate changes would likely be coming from external users, I would also recommend moving to a server executing update queries on the database, likely providing a RESTful interface to do so.
+REST interfaces are an industry standard, which means it is easy to explain the protocol to anyone who might want to implement a client.
 For very large scale, I would also recommend moving to UUIDs instead of auto-incrementing sequential keys for IDs to allow for a distributed database.